HarvardPL/Co-InflowPrototype/README.md

 The phone number example shown in the paper.

 #### Usage
 Run the CoInflowCompiler program with two arguments: (1) a source folder, and (2) a destination folder.
-For example, from the command line:

-java CoInflowCompiler "pathto/coinflow.demos/src/" "pathto/output/folder"
+For example, from Eclipse, right click CoInflowCompiler.java -> "run as" -> "run configuration" -> "Argument" tab -> put source folder and output folder in the textbox from the command line: java CoInflowCompiler "pathto/coinflow.demos/src/" "pathto/output/folder" (after java compilation)

 ### IFSPEC
 The core suite of the IFSPEC benchmarks ([paper](https://pp.ipd.kit.edu/uploads/publikationen/ifspec18nordsec.pdf) and [download](www.spp-rs3.de/IFSpec)).
 It is a subset of the original benchmark suite: we delete the cases that Co-Inflow cannot correctly handle, e.g., reflections.